MapsPeople/docs/src/android/v3/getting-started/map.md

     </mi-tab-panel>
 </mi-tabs>

-In your `onMapReady` callback function, use the `MapControl` class to set up a Google map with MapsIndoors venues, buildings & locations:
+In your `onMapReady` callback function, use the `MapControl` class to set up a Google map with MapsIndoors Venues, Buildings and Locations:

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>